lsst-ts/observatory-ops-docs/Operational-Procedures/Control-System-Upgrade/Deployment-Activities/summit/index.rst

 * Uses the ``docker-compose-admin`` scripts in ``summit/hexrot`` directory.
     * *./launch_daemon*
     * Ensure daemon is ready before proceeding
+    * If running all hardware CSCs, do:
     * *./launch_hexrot*
+    * If running rotator and camera hexapod as hardware CSCs and the M2 hexapod as a simulator, do:
+    * *./launch_hexrot 1*
+    * *./launch_hexrot 3*
+    * *./launch_hexrot 4*

 .. _Deployment-Activities-Summit-Enabled-CSCs:

 Enabled CSCs
 ------------

-There are a few CSCs that must be put into ENABLED state before declaring an end to the deployment.
-These are:
+The following CSCs are configured to go into ENABLED state automatically upon launching:

 * Watcher
 * ScriptQueue:1
 * ScriptQueue:2

+There are a few CSCs that must be put into ENABLED state before declaring an end to the deployment.
+These are:

 * WeatherStation:1

-The ScriptQueues can be started in the LOVE Queue view.
-Click the cog wheel next to the Summary State display to chose Disable.
-Click the cog wheel next to the Summary State display to chose Enable.

-The Watcher and WeatherStation:1 can be started by using the ``set_summary_state..py`` script once the ScriptQueues are ENABLED.
+The WeatherStation:1 can be started by using the ``set_summary_state.py`` script once the ScriptQueues are ENABLED.
-Both systems require specific configuration settings for optimal operation.
+The systems require specific configuration settings for optimal operation.
 They are:
-* Watcher - summit

 * WeatherStation:1 - default